-The AVNeo procedure gives you a chance to regain the life that you once had.
+The AVNeo procedure (also known as the Ozaki Procedure) gives you a chance to regain the life that you once had.
 Preserving the original size and restoring natural function of the aortic valve will allow more natural blood flow.
 You can play sports, go out hiking, take a trip and enjoy the active lifestyle you may have been missing for years.

 Benefits and Risks of the AVNeo Procedure

 - AVNeo recreates a natural-like valve, allowing your annulus (the base of the aorta that attaches to the heart) to expand and contract like a normal healthy aortic valve does.
 Improving the blood flow through the aortic valve to the rest of your body will allow you to regain an active lifestyle.

 - A bioprosthetic or mechanical valve will make the area smaller, preventing the natural movement and restricting the amount of blood that can flow through the aortic valve.1

 - AVNeo uses your own tissue to create a new valve, so only minimum foreign material, such as sutures, will be implanted in your body.

 - Bioprosthetic valves use cow or pig tissue.
 Mechanical valves are made from metal where TAVRs use valves that are made from combination of both materials.
 With these procedures there are several foreign materials implanted into your body.
 The chances or having an allergic reaction will not be high, but still remains as a risk.

 No lifelong drugs